HOYO-MiX: History

-History

-In 2011, a Vocaloid music group called "Hatsune Squadron" (初音战队), consisting of Cai Jinhan, Zheng Xiaoyu (Zheng Yujie), and Xia Yihan, composed the theme song "Gradually Collapsing Hatsune Miku" (日渐崩溃的初音未来) for the manga "Gradually Collapsing World" (日渐崩坏的世界).
+In 2011, a Vocaloid music group called Hatsune Squadron (初音战队), consisting of Cai Jinhan, Zheng Xiaoyu (Zheng Yujie), and Xia Yihan, composed the theme song "Gradually Collapsing Hatsune Miku" (日渐崩溃的初音未来) for the manga Gradually Collapsing World (日渐崩坏的世界).
 (Note: Composed by Cai Jinhan, arranged by Zheng Xiaoyu, and lyrics by Xia Yihan.
 A vocal version of the song is titled Diva of Collapsing World (崩壊世界の歌姬, also localized as Honkai World Diva), performed by Mengjing Saya, along with the VOCALOID version.)
 The copyright for this song was later acquired by miHoYo, thus the three joined miHoYo to establish the "HOYO-MiX" studio.
 Cai Jinhan took on the role of HOYO-MiX leader while also serving as the music director for miHoYo.
-Subsequently, the studio began creating soundtracks for various games under miHoYo.

 The first OST album released by HOYO-MiX was Honkai World Diva - Guns Girl Z OST on November 11, 2014.
 Since then, they have produced numerous albums and singles, including over 20 albums for Genshin Impact alone.
 These albums feature a variety of tracks, such as regional music, boss themes, battle themes, character trailers, and event-specific tracks.

 The members of each game's music team, including the producer (a.k.a. team leader), are not unchanged.
 After the establishment of the Genshin Impact project, Cai Jinhan invited Chen Yupeng to produce the original soundtrack for Genshin Impact.
 In June 2020, Chen Yupeng officially joined HOYO-MiX as the music producer for Genshin Impact.
 In the early stages of music production for Genshin Impact, Chen Yupeng was primarily responsible.
 As the game's world expanded to include the Inazuma region, other music composers such as Yuan Dimeng joined the creative process.
 For the Sumeru region, music production involved Zhao Xin, Jiang Yijun, and other music composers.
 By the time of the Fontaine region, HOYO-MiX had established a comprehensive creative system and completed music production in the absence of Chen Yupeng's involvement.
 On September 12, 2023, Chen Yupeng announced his departure from miHoYo and the HOYO-MiX team to continue pursuing his musical dreams; the music producer role is succeeded by Yuan Dimeng, who also came from Chen's studio.
 (Note: Yuan Dimeng had already been revealed as a "music producer" alongside Chen Yupeng early in the video "Travelers' Reverie" — Behind the Scenes of the Music of Sumeru.)